 - For figures that contain both photographs and line art or text, 600 pixels per inch is preferred.

-- Colour: supply images in RGB (not CMYK) mode, as this maximises colour quality and is how the figures will be displayed online; do NOT use Spot, Pantone or Hex colours and do NOT assign a colour profile.
+- Colour: supply images in RGB (not CMYK) mode, as this maximizes colour quality and is how the figures will be displayed online; do NOT use Spot, Pantone or Hex colours and do NOT assign a colour profile.

 4.2.2.
 File formats

-Accepted file formats are: EPS, PDF, TIFF, JPEG.
+Accepted file formats are: EPS/PDF/TIFF/JPEG

-- Arial or Helvetica must be the font choice used throughout figure preparation.
+- ARIAL or HELVETICA must be the font choice used throughout figure preparation.

 PowerPoint images: we do NOT accept PowerPoint files.
 Instead, please save as PDF using the instructions below.